 Cyclobenzaprine HCl had no effects on fertility and reproductive performance in male or female rats at oral doses up to 20 mg/kg/day (6 times the MRHD on a mg/m² basis).

 Use In Specific Populations

 Pregnancy Category B

-Reproduction studies have been performed in rats, mice, and rabbits at doses up to 20 times the human dose and have revealed no evidence of impaired fertility or harm to the fetus due to cyclobenzaprine.
-There are, however, no adequate and well-controlled studies in pregnant women.
-Because animal reproduction studies are not always predictive of human response, this drug should be used during pregnancy only if clearly needed.
+There are no adequate and well-controlled studies of AMRIX in pregnant women.
+Because animal reproduction studies are not always predictive of human response, AMRIX should be used during pregnancy only if clearly needed.